biospi/seaMass/README.md

 ```
 # specify a list of one of more differential expression analysis functions.
 Bayesprot currently
-#  implements tests between conditions using the 'dea_metafor_pairwise' function.
-By default
+#  implements tests between conditions in a pairwise fashion using 'limma'
-#  these are t.tests but you can add covariates, random effects etc using the 'metafor::rma.mv'
-#  syntax
-dea.func <- list(t.tests = dea_metafor_pairwise)
+dea.func <- list(t.tests = dea_limma)

-# 'dea_metafor_pairwise' expects a column 'Condition' to have been specified in 'data.design'.
+# 'dea_limma' expects a column 'Condition' to have been specified in 'data.design'.
 #  You can use 'NA' to ignore irrelevant samples.
 data.design$Condition <- factor(c(
   NA, NA, NA, NA, "A", "A", "B", "B",